maresb/vpn-workaround-docker-bridge/README.md

 you will not be able to connect.
 This is the problem which we will resolve.

-## Set up and configure Docker image
+## Run the VPN in a Docker container

 Run the following commands: